Strategies of Diversification

 While the indebtedness it incurred was to plague the government for years and contribute to its demise, the initiative nevertheless did contribute to economic diversification.
 Mines operated and gave rise to the establishment of resource towns such as Bell Island, St. Lawrence, Buchans and Baie Verte.
 These mines have since closed, causing considerable social disruption in the communities affected, but for long periods they provided prosperity and employment to hundreds of Newfoundland families and a welcome new sector to the island's economy.
-Successful pulp and paper mills were established at Grand Falls and Corner Brook, and these operations and the towns continue to flourish today, even though employment in the mills and the woods operations has been much reduced by mechanization.
+Pulp and paper mills were established at Grand Falls and Corner Brook.
+The Grand Falls mill closed in 2009, but operations continue in Corner Brook, even though employment in the mill and the woods operations has been much reduced by mechanization.

 While opening up the interior has been plagued by many problems - government indebtedness, outside ownership and control, and the social problems of resource towns that have lost their resource base - the strategy nevertheless proved successful in diversifying a single-resource to a three-resource economy.